nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 1. **Parameters:** There is one **parameter**.
 A parameter is a constant that is configurable by command.
-In this case there is one parameter `FACTOR`.
+In this case, there is one parameter `FACTOR`.
 It has the default value 1.0 until its value is changed by command.
 When doing math, the `MathReceiver` component performs the requested operation and then multiplies by this factor.